MBing/GCD_Tryout/README.md

 ## Dispatch Sources
  You can use a dispatch source to monitor for some type of event.
 Events can include Unix signals, file descriptors, Mach ports, VFS Nodes, and other obscure stuff.

+Debug example..
+See last commit.
+You could use this to debug an object and display data whenever you resume the app.
+You could also give your app custom security logic to protect itself (or the user's data) when malicious attackers attach a debugger to your application.

 ------------------------
 [Apple Docs](https://developer.apple.com/documentation/dispatch/dispatchworkitem)